How To Add A Link Section To WordPress

 Link Categories

-To create a link category, go to the main dashboard menu and click on Links > Link Categories
+To create a link category, click on Links > Link Categories in your dashboard navigation menu …

 • Name: Enter the link category name.

-• Slug: The slug is the web address part of the link category name.
-Use lowercase letters only without spaces (use hyphens to separate words).
+• Slug: The slug appears in the URL of the link category.
+It must be in lowercase letters and contain no spaces (use hyphens to separate words).

-Your link category will be added to the table …
+The category details will be added to the table …

 (Link Categories screen)

 Tip: The default WordPress link category is called Blogroll .
-Unless you specify a category for a new link, WordPress will automatically assign new links to the default category …
+Unless you specify a category when creating a link, WordPress will assign new links to the default category …

-we recommend changing the default link category name to something better suited to your business
+(Consider changing the default link category name to something better suited to your business)

-To change the ‘Blogroll’ link name, hover your mouse over the item and click on Quick Edit
+To edit the ‘Blogroll’ link title, hover your mouse over the list item and click on Quick Edit

-In our example, the link category ‘Blogroll’ has been replaced with a more suitable category name (e.g. ‘Recommended’).
+In our example, the link category name ‘Blogroll’ has been replaced with an appropriate links section name (e.g. ‘Recommended’).

-Let’s add a link category description.
+Let’s now add a description for this link category.
 To add a description to an existing link category, hover over the link category name and click Edit

 Link category description